Wine Tourism Market Size and Share Forecast Outlook from 2025 to 2035

-The worldwide wine tourism industry is expected to grow to USD 108.3 billion in 2025 and expand to USD 358.6 billion by 2035, with a CAGR of 12.7% over the forecast period.
-Growing demand for wine tasting, vineyard visits, and food pairings is fueling the growth, with connoisseurs as well as casual tourists being attracted to it.
+The wine tourism market is forecast to expand significantly from USD 108.3 billion in 2025 to USD 358.6 billion by 2035.
+A CAGR of 12.7% is expected during this period.
+The growth is driven by the rising demand for wine tasting, vineyard visits, and curated food pairings.
+Both wine connoisseurs and casual tourists are increasingly drawn to these experiential offerings, fueling market expansion.

 Wine Tourism Market